blockdeep/otter/Pitch.md

 <!-- ## 💸 Sustainable Model

-OTTER is designed to be modular and monetizable:
+Otter is designed to be modular and monetizable:
 - Setup fee for projects launching governance
 - Optional subscription for analytics/API access
 - Gas rebates on proposal execution